Modern American Style - Interior Design Inspiration

 Furniture & Silhouettes

-Furnishings embrace sleek lines, simple forms, and thoughtful craftsmanship.
-Sofas and chairs tend toward low profiles with plush cushions, offering both support and invitation.
-Wooden tables, often in walnut or oak, ground the space with honest construction.
-There’s an affection for pieces with history—an Eames lounge chair or a shaker-inspired bench mingling effortlessly with newer, streamlined creations.
-Modular options are popular, allowing flexibility for city dwellers and suburban families alike.
-Decorative hardware is minimal, never distracting from the shape itself.
-In short, the silhouettes are purposeful, blending classic bones with everyday livability.
+Furnishings embrace simple forms, sleek lines and thoughtful craftsmanship.
+Sofas and chairs usually have a low profile and plush cushions for maximum support and comfort.
+Wooden tables in walnut or oak ground the space through their honest construction.
+Loyal devotion to items like the Eames lounge chair and shaker-style bench.
+Modular options appeal to both city dwellers and suburban families.
+Decorative hardware is minimal if present at all, never distracting from the shape itself.
+In short, the silhouettes have classic bones and are meant to be lived in. -

 Decor & Accessories